solankeejalin24/CleverCollab/README.md

 | **Total Hours**                                                                  | **69**     | **55**      | **67**           | **59**         | **250**      |

 In addition to the development and research efforts, the team held bi-weekly meetings lasting 3–4 hours.
 These sessions were dedicated to discussing progress updates, addressing roadblocks, brainstorming new ideas, and sharing newly researched materials that could inform future development.

+### Summary of Hours and Justification

+1. **Arya Narke**

+Fall Hours: 45

+Spring Hours: 69

+Total Hours: 114

+Summary of Contributions:

+Fall Focus: Arya led the development of the data pipeline from Jira (10 hrs), engaged deeply in chatbot research and RAG-based query modules, and equally contributed to decision-making and documentation.

+Spring Focus: Arya was a core contributor to frontend development—notably in UI design, Next.js migration, Clerk integration, and TypeScript conversion.
+Arya also led the Skill Matching Modal (9 hrs) and contributed significantly to the design elements, presentations, and Expo Poster.

+2. **Varad Parte**

+Fall Hours: 45

+Spring Hours: 55

+Total Hours: 100

+Summary of Contributions:

+Fall Focus: Varad showed balanced participation across all tasks, particularly stepping up during chatbot refinement with RovoAgent (10 hrs).

+Spring Focus: He played key roles in Next.js migration, Skill Matching Modal (9 hrs), and was actively involved in tasks related to automation.

+3. **Daksh Prajapati**

+Fall Hours: 45

+Spring Hours: 67

+Total Hours: 112

+Summary of Contributions:

+Fall Focus: Daksh led the initial chatbot development (10 hrs), worked on data preprocessing, and evenly contributed to planning, ML modeling, and documentation.

+Spring Focus: Daksh took lead on setting up Clerk authentication (10 hrs), and worked intensively across the migration phase, Skill Matching (9 hrs), and chatbot refinement.

+4. **Jalin Solankee**

+Fall Hours: 45

+Spring Hours: 59

+Total Hours: 104

+Summary of Contributions:

+Fall Focus: Jalin took the lead in data preprocessing (10 hrs) and maintained balanced contributions across early prototyping and design discussions.

+Spring Focus: His standout contributions were in Expo presentation (8 hrs), Skill Matching (9 hrs), and consistent involvement in UI development, migration, and chatbot refinement.

 ### Meeting Notes
 [**Link to Meeting Notes**](https://github.com/solankeejalin24/CleverCollab/blob/main/Essays/Clevercollab_Meeting_Minutes.pdf)